whyyorlantaken/ATLAS-Open-Data-Challenge/README.md

 ## Introduction

-This repository contains a solution for one of the twelve challenges proposed in the Latin American Hackaton CoAfina 2024, which was developed by RCC.
-The group is conformed by three physics students from Yachay Tech.
+This repository contains a solution for one of the twelve challenges proposed in the Latin American Hackaton CoAfina 2024.
+Said solution was developed by RCC, a group of three physics students from Yachay Tech university.
 They are:

 - Mariannly Marquez
 - Britney Robalino Ramírez